citp/privacy-policy-historical/t/tw/twi/twitonomy.com.md

 At any time you can revoke Twitonomy's access to your Twitter account from your settings page on Twitter.
 However revoking our access to your Twitter account will prevent you from using the Service.

-Diginomy operates from Australia and France.
+Diginomy operates from Australia and the United States of America.
 By using the Service, you acknowledge and agree that your Personal Information may be transferred, processed and stored in these countries.
 You also understand that your information may be transferred to our facilities and those third parties with whom we share it as described in this Privacy Policy.

-When you interact with the Website or use the Service, our servers automatically receive and store certain information ("Log Data").
-This Log Data is collected passively and may include information such as, but not limited to, your IP address, browser type, the Website pages you visit, the search terms you use.
+When you interact with the Website, the Mobile Application or use the Service, our servers automatically receive and store certain information ("Log Data").
+This Log Data is collected passively and may include information such as, but not limited to, your IP address, browser type, device type, the Website pages you visit, the search terms you use.
 For most users accessing the Internet from an Internet service provider, the IP address will be different every time you log on.
 We use Log Data to provide you with the Service and pool it with other information to monitor the use of the Service, and for the administration and improvement of the Service.

 ## Cookies

-A cookie is a small amount of data, which often includes an anonymous unique identifier, that is sent to your browser from a web site's computers and stored on your computer's hard drive.
+A cookie is a small amount of data, which often includes an anonymous unique identifier, that is sent to your browser or device from a web site's computers and stored on your device's storage space.

 Cookies are required to use Diginomy’s services.